 - Smith SW, Khalil A, Henry TD, et al. Electrocardiographic differentiation of early repolarization from subtle anterior ST-segment elevation myocardial infarction.
-Ann Emerg Med 2012;60:45-56.
+Ann Emerg Med 2012;60:45-56.e2.

 - Neeland IJ, Kontos MC, de Lemos JA.
 Evolving considerations in the management of patients with left bundle branch block and suspected myocardial infarction.
 J Am Coll Cardiol 2012;60:96-105.

-- Sgarbossa EB, Pinski SL, Barbagelata A, et al. Electrocardiographic diagnosis of evolving acute myocardial infarction in the presence of left bundle branch block.
+- Sgarbossa EB, Pinski SL, Barbagelata A, et al. Electrocardiographic diagnosis of evolving acute myocardial infarction in the presence of left bundle-branch block.
+GUSTO-1 (Global Utilization of Streptokinase and Tissue Plasminogen Activator for Occluded Coronary Arteries) Investigators.
 N Engl J Med 1996;334:481-487.

 - Smith SW, Dodd KW, Henry TD, et al. Diagnosis of ST-elevation myocardial infarction in the presence of left bundle branch block with the ST-elevation to S-wave ratio in a modified Sgarbossa rule.
 Ann Emerg Med 2012;60:766-776.

 - Meyers HP, Limkakeng AT Jr, Jaffa EJ, et al. Validation of the modified Sgarbossa criteria for acute coronary occlusion in the setting of left bundle branch block: A retrospective case-control study.
 Am Heart J 2015;170:1255-1264.